Philadelphia, PA

 Philadelphia Programs, Policies, and Strategies

-Creating a fair, multi-decade decarbonization strategy to achieve carbon neutrality in Philadelphia will require a strategy for protecting and supporting workers.
-In 2021, the City released the Philadelphia Gas Works (PGW) Business Diversification Study, which assesses potential decarbonization pathways that would allow PGW, which is the City’s municipally-owned gas utility, to operate in a low-carbon future while thriving financially and protecting its 1,600-person workforce.
-From 2022-2023, BEI, in partnership with the Economy League of Greater Philadelphia, conducted a follow-up study, titled Philadelphia Building Decarbonization Workforce Impacts And Opportunities, to assess the costs and skillset alignments of various decarbonization pathways with the existing gas utility workforce.
-The report finds that by deploying multiple fossil fuel-free technologies, including large-scale district geothermal networks, and collaborating closely with the existing workforce, the City can create new economic innovation opportunities for PGW and career paths for its workers.
+Creating a fair, multi-decade decarbonization strategy in Philadelphia will require a strategy for protecting and supporting workers.
+In 2021, the City released the Philadelphia Gas Works (PGW) Business Diversification Study, which assesses potential decarbonization pathways that would allow PGW, the City’s municipally-owned gas utility, to operate in a low-carbon future while thriving financially and protecting its 1,600-person workforce.
+BEI, in partnership with the Economy League of Greater Philadelphia, conducted a follow-up study, titled Philadelphia Building Decarbonization Workforce Impacts And Opportunities, to assess the costs and skillset alignments of various decarbonization pathways with the existing gas utility workforce.
+The report finds that by deploying multiple fossil fuel-free technologies, including large-scale district geothermal networks (also known as Thermal Energy Networks, or TENs), and collaborating closely with the existing workforce, the City can create new economic innovation opportunities for PGW and career paths for its workers.